Enable 2-Factor Authentication (2FA) or Passwordless on Kali Linux with the Yubikey

-If you don’t like reading posts like I do, you can follow along on my YouTube Channel.
-Below is the video:
+If you prefer watching videos over reading posts, you can follow me on my YouTube channel.
+Here’s the link to the video:

 ➡️ Step 1: Install the required software